kazurayam/KatalonDiscussion10064/README.md

 ## Conclusion

-In my environement, the Test Lister TL and the Test Case TC successfully read and update the GlobalVariable of type java.util.Map.
+In my environment, the Test Lister TL and the Test Case TC successfully read and update the GlobalVariable of type java.util.Map.

 I presume the questioner who raised the original question has a problem unique to his own environment.
-For example the Groovy source of the GlobalVariable might not have been compiled Groovy properly.
-I would suggest him the following procedure:
+For example the Groovy source of the GlobalVariable is not compiled by Groovy properly.

+As a countermeasure, I would like to suggest him to take the following procedure:

 1. stop Katalon Studio GUI.
 2. remove the `<project directory>/bin/` directory where all of compiled class files are stored including GlobalVariable.